NCAlgebra/NC/DOCUMENTATION/README.md

     this lack of control over evaluation is fatal.
-Indeed, making `NonCommutativeMultiply` have an attribute `Flat` will throw Mathematica into infinite loops in seemingly trivial noncommutative expression.
+Indeed, making `NonCommutativeMultiply` have an attribute `Flat` will throw Mathematica into infinite loops in seemingly trivial noncommutative expressions.
 Hey, email us if you find a way around that :)

+[^7]: One might have encountered this difficulty when trying to
+    match a product of commutative variables in a commutative monomial such as

+        x y^2 /. x y -> z

+    which fails to match `x y^2` even though `x y^2` is equal to `(x y) y`.

-[^7]: By the way, I find that behavior of Mathematica’s `Module`
+[^8]: By the way, I find that behavior of Mathematica’s `Module`
     questionable, since something like

         F[exp_] := Module[{aa, bb},